Michael Hammer was sworn in as the U.S. Ambassador to Chile on March 7, 2014.

-Prior to the Bureau of Public Affairs, Mike served at the White House as special assistant to the President, Senior Director for Press and Communications, and National Security Council Spokesman from January 2009-January 2011.
+Prior to the Bureau of Public Affairs, he served at the White House as special assistant to the President, Senior Director for Press and Communications, and National Security Council Spokesman from January 2009-January 2011.
 He previously served at the National Security Council as Deputy Spokesman from 1999-2000 and Director of Andean Affairs from 2000-2001.

 Mike earned a bachelor's degree from Georgetown University’s School of Foreign Service and master's degrees from the Fletcher School of Law and Diplomacy at Tufts University and from the National War College at the National Defense University.